-AR504 GRADUATE CERAMICS (3) Fall/Spring AKJ04 Advanced ceramics course for graduate students.
+AR504 GRADUATE CERAMICS (3)

+Advanced ceramics course for graduate students.
 Individual studio work and critiques will be employed in the study of glazing, firing, and shaping techniques.
 Prerequisite: Graduate standing in Art or consent of instructor.

-AR505 GRADUATE CERAMICS (3) Fall/Spring Continuation of AR504.
-Prerequisite: AR504 or consent of instructor.
-AR508 GRADUATE SCULPTURE (3) Fall/Spring Advanced sculpture course for graduate students.
+AR505 GRADUATE CERAMICS (3)F/SPContinuation of AR504.
+Prerequisite: AR504 or consent of instructor.F/SP AR508 GRADUATE SCULPTURE (3) F/SP Advanced sculpture course for graduate students.
 Individual studio work and individual critiques will be employed.
-Prerequisite: Graduate standing in Art or consent of instructor.
-AR509 GRADUATE SCULPTURE (3) Fall/Spring Continuation of AR508.
-Prerequisite: AR508 or consent of instructor .
-AR550 GRADUATE PAINTING V (3) Fall/Spring Advanced painting course for graduate students.
+Prerequisite: Graduate standing in Art or consent of instructor .
+AR509 GRADUATE SCULPTURE (3)F/SPContinuation of AR508.
+Prerequisite: AR508 or consent of instructor.
+AR550 GRADUATE PAINTING V (3) F/SP Advanced painting course for graduate students.
 Individual studio work and individual critiques will be employed.
-Prerequisite: Consent of instructor.
-AR551 GRADUATE PAINTING VI (3) Fall/Spring Continuation of AR550.
-Prerequisite: AR550 or consent of instructor.
-AR552 GRADUATE PAINTING VII (3) Fall/Spring Continuation of AR551.
+Prerequisite: Consent of instructor .
+AR551 GRADUATE PAINTING VI (3)F/SPContinuation of AR550.
+Prerequisite: AR550 or consent of instructor.F/SP AR552 GRADUATE PAINTING VII (3)F/SPContinuation of AR551.
 Prerequisite: AR551 or consent of instructor.
-AR554 PRINTMAKING I (3) Fall/Spring Advanced printmaking for graduate students.
+AR554 PRINTMAKING I (3) F/SP Advanced printmaking for graduate students.
 Individual studio work and critiques will be employed in exploration of silkscreen and woodcut methods.
-Prerequisite: Graduate standing in Art or consent of instructor AR555 PRINTMAKING II (3) Fall/Spring Advanced printmaking for graduate students.
+Prerequisite: Graduate standing in Art or consent of instructor AR555 PRINTMAKING II (3) F/SP Advanced printmaking for graduate students.
 Individual studio work and critiques will be employed in exploration of intaglio and lithography.
-Prerequisite: Graduate standing in Art or consent of instructor.
-AR590 PROBLEMS IN PROFESSIONAL PRACTICE (3-3) The study and execution of actual professional problems.
+Prerequisite: Graduate standing in Art or consent of instructor .
+AR590 PROBLEMS IN PROFESSIONAL PRACTICE (3-3) F/SP The study and execution of actual professional problems.
 This course is for graduates who request aid in dealing with actual problems in the various fields.
 Admission will require the presentation of the project for faculty consideration and acceptance.
-Prerequisite: Consent of instructor.
-AR690 ADVANCED PROBLEMS IN PROFESSIONAL PRACTICE (3-3) Fall/Spring The advanced study and execution of actual professional problems.
+Prerequisite: Consent of instructor .
+AR690 ADVANCED PROBLEMS IN PROFESSIONAL PRACTICE (3-3) F/SP The advanced study and execution of actual professional problems.
 This course is for graduates who request aid in dealing with actual problems in the various fields.
 Admission will require the presentation of the project for faculty consideration and acceptance.
-Prerequisite: Consent of instructor.
-AR695 THESIS (6) Fall/Spring This course will be offered to graduates with a satisfactory academic record and with a total of 18 credit hours of professional Art courses (with an average of B or better).
-Prerequisites: AR321a-b or consent of instructor.
-AR696 CREATIVE THESIS (3) Fall/Spring In this course the student will prepare an exhibition of his art work and a descriptive catalog which will include a statement of the artistic principles involved in the exhibition.
+Prerequisite: Consent of instructor .
+AR695 THESIS (6) F/SP This course will be offered to graduates with a satisfactory academic record and with a total of 18 credit hours of professional Art courses (with an average of B or better).
+Prerequisites: AR321a-b or consent of instructor .